-If you're considering a course that is not BACP-accredited from a private training provider, check who awards or validates the training.
+If you're considering a course that is not BACP-accredited or approved from a private training provider, check who awards or validates the training.
 Courses that are not externally validated may still provide high quality training but the level of qualification may be unclear.
 We'd advise checking the course against national level indicators to make sure it will provide you with a suitable qualification.
 You can find more information on the gov.uk website – What qualification levels mean.

 Online and distance learning

 Any courses you take through online or distance learning (where you train in your own time with no tutor present), or that does not meet our requirements, will not count towards the training hours you require for BACP membership or accreditation.